 restoration, 1993 & 2006

 This instrument was found in Budapest.
-It was in a very bad condition: the cheek was warped, serious soundboard cracks and there were pinblock problems besides.
-The strings were all missing – there had not been tension on the instrument for a long time.
+It was in a very bad condition: the cheek was warped, it had serious soundboard cracks and there were pinblock problems besides.
+The strings were all missing – the instrument had not been under tension for a long time.

 Thirteen years after the first restoration the tail had also become warped.

-So the instrument underwent restoration straightening the tail.
+So the instrument underwent a second restoration straightening the tail.